sami-chaaban/starparser/README.md

     #iterate through the helices for this micrograph
     for idh, helix in helices:

-        #get the indices for the particles
+        #get the indices for the particles of the current helix and turn it into a list
         indices = helix.index.tolist()

-        #get the indices for one of every three particles in the helix
+        #get the indices for one of every three particles of that helix and store it in keeplist
         keeplist.append(indices[::3])

-#flatten the list; this is now the list of particles to keep
+#flatten the aggregate list; this is now the list of particle indices to keep
 keeplist = [item for sublist in keeplist for item in sublist]

 #write out a star file only containing those particles to keep